 Office: Maher Hall 282

-Louis Komjathy, PhD, is a teacher-scholar of Daoism, Chinese religions, and comparative religious studies with an emphasis on contemplative practice and mystical experience.
-He also holds the position of research associate in the Institute of Religion, Science and Social Studies of Shandong University (PRC), wherein he conducts research on the history of Daoism in Shandong.
+A member of the Department of Theology and Religious Studies since 2009, Louis Komjathy, PhD, is a teacher-scholar of Daoism, Chinese religions, and comparative religious studies with an emphasis on contemplative practice and mystical experience.
 In addition to his departmental and university commitments, he is founding co-director of the Center for Daoist Studies, founding co-chair of the Daoist Studies Group of the American Academy of Religion, and founding co-chair of the Contemplative Studies Group of the American Academy of Religion.

 Office: Serra Hall 228

 Office Hours: Mon: 2:00pm-5:00pm, other times by appointment only.
 Mulvaney Center (CASA), SLP 320, Tues: by appointment only; Wed: 1:00pm-3:00pm, other times by appointment only.

 Judith Liu has been a member of the sociology faculty since 1982.
 She is a Professor of Sociology, Affiliated faculty in the Ethnic Studies Program, and the Faculty Liaison for the Center for Community Service Learning.
 Professor Liu has taught classical and contemporary theory, culture courses, contemporary social issues, and community organizing.
 Her research focus is multicultural education, education in the People’s Republic of China, women and HIV/AIDS, political and civic responsibility, and community service-learning.

 Office: Maher Hall 277

 Office Hours: M: 1:00pm-2:00pm (In Aromas) MTWTh: 2:15pm-3:30pm, immediately after class, or by appointment.